 What makes Mycoffeestar’s refillable Nespresso pods unique is that they’re made entirely of stainless steel and have a screw-top opening for filling and sealing.
 That means Mycoffeestar’s construction is entirely free of other parts.
 There are a handful of coffee maker models (with grooves inside the machine) that require an additional silicone ring to prevent leakage; two are included, but we didn’t need either.

 Usage instructions are included but can also be found online.
-The screw top was somewhat difficult to use in practice, especially if it is at all wet, but it is nevertheless the most secure of all the models we tried.
+The screw top was somewhat difficult to use in practice, especially if it is at all wet, but it is definitely the most secure of all the models we tried.
 Mycoffeestar explicitly recommends using fine or very finely ground coffee and includes a coffee sample in the shipment.
 The flavor was weaker than original Nespresso capsules, but still fine.

-Refillable Nespresso Pods: Some Additional Options
+Refillable Nespresso Pods: Additional Options

 - Reusable Nespresso pods from SOPRETY come with a stainless steel screw-on top complete with silicon O rings for sealing, coffee spoon and brush.
 They are compatible with Nespresso U, CitiZ, Le Cube, Meastria, Lattissima, Inissia, and Concept.
 (Available on Amazon**)